-We are excited to launch the Undergraduate Program in Landscape Architecture at Auburn University in the fall 2021 semester.
 The mission of the Bachelor of Landscape Architecture (BLA) degree is to equip students with the tools of landscape architecture and to prepare them to contribute meaningfully to society as designer-citizens.
-This new undergraduate program will allow students to spend all eight semesters of their undergraduate career in a studio-focused curriculum.
-The BLA has been built upon the solid foundation of our Graduate Landscape Architecture Program, and we are looking forward to introducing undergraduate students to the focus areas of landscape practice that distinguish our curriculum, student work, and faculty research:
+Our undergraduate program allows students to spend all eight semesters of their undergraduate career in a studio-focused curriculum.
+The BLA has been built upon the solid foundation of our Graduate Landscape Architecture Program, and we enjoy introducing undergraduate students to the focus areas of landscape practice that distinguish our curriculum, student work, and faculty research:

 Fieldwork: We believe that landscape education and landscape practice begins outside, in the landscape.
 But we aren’t tourists.
 When we’re outside, we’re working.
 We measure and observe, we experiment when called for, we learn to test our assumptions from the studio against the messy (and sometimes thorny) realities of mud, vines, and stone.
 We fly drones to make our own maps; we draw to understand what we see.